-Check-In and Meet & Greet services are key.
-Guests who return regularly are the most profitable type of business.
-You want to make a good first impression and set them off to a good start.
+Check-in and meet & greet services are key to operating smoothly.
+Guests who return regularly are the most profitable type of business, so you want to make a good first impression.

-Consider how best to balance the personal touch with cool self-service technologies.
-These can be contactless check-in, easy access instructions and/or door codes.
-Or even well placed help documentation about the property, and how to use key appliances.
+Consider how best to balance the personal touch with cool self-service technologies like contactless check-in, easy access instructions and/or door codes.
+You may even provide well-placed documentation about the property, informing guests how to use key appliances.

 Cleaning and changeovers have a lot of moving parts.
-Ranging from ensuring you have enough staff, to coordinating early check-ins and making a great first on-site impression with your guests.
+These range from ensuring you have enough staff, to coordinating early check-ins so you make a great first on-site impression with your guests.

 It’s easy to get distracted and let small handover details fall through the cracks.
 To prevent fumbles, make sure you have a coordinated effort in place for all of your staff.
 This will set up expectations for the tasks ahead.

 Because this is such an important function, cleaning management and user controls should be included in top-performing property management software.

 We mentioned bookings in day-to-day operations, but since they’re the backbone of business, they warrant a deeper dive.

 With a fleet of properties under your care, your property management group can drive quite a few bookings directly on your website.
 Be sure your website is optimized for showcasing multiple properties and utilizes a multi-property booking engine.
 This way guests are able to easily find their ideal property and book at the same time, showcasing the value of your brand.